-The Home Mortgage Disclosure Act (HMDA) mandates that lending institutions disclose information on the disposition of loan applications and the income, gender and race of loan applications.
-Table 7 summarizes the disposition of loan applications submitted to financial institutions in 2019 for home purchase, refinance, and home improvement loans in Lomita.
-The loan outcome information in the table includes the number of applicants that were approved, were denied, or were incomplete or withdrawn by the applicant.
-In Lomita in 2019 approximately 71% of all home loans were approved, including mortgages, home improvement loans, and refinance loans.
-Program 20, Homebuyer Assistance Programs, improve the City's website outreach to connect the community with relevant information and resources regarding homeownership assistance.
+The Home Mortgage Disclosure Act mandates that lending institutions disclose information on the disposition of loan applications, and the income, gender, and race of loan applicants.
+Table 8 summarizes the disposition of loan applications submitted to financial institutions in 2019 for home purchase, refinance, and home improvement loans in Lomita.
+The loan outcome information in the table includes the number of applications that were approved, denied, or incomplete or withdrawn by the applicant.
+In Lomita in 2019, approximately 71 percent of all home loans were approved, including mortgages, home improvement loans, and refinance loans.
+Program 20, Homebuyer Assistance Programs, improves the City's website outreach to connect the community with relevant information and resources regarding homeownership assistance.